sewmo/pcat/README.md

 Besides creating arbitrary TCP and UDP connections, pcat has a built-in port scanning feature, allowing you to view open and closed ports on a provided host.

 pcat is directly inspired by the netcat utility which fulfills a similar role.
-The name pcat is a portmanteau of the words "packet" and "concatenate", similarly to ncat which arises from "network" and "concatenate".
+The name pcat is a portmanteau of the words "packet" and "concatenate", similar to ncat which arises from the words "network" and "concatenate".

 # Dependencies
 Building the pcat binary requires no more dependencies than the C standard library.
 The build process will not work for operating systems other than *NIX based ones.